agh-glk/fcs/docs/source/manager/modules/api_views.rst

    * priority - task's priority
    * expire - datetime of task expiration
    * mime_type - list of MIME types separated by whitespace
-   * start_links - list of urls separated by whitespace - starting point of crawling
+   * start_links - list of URLs separated by whitespace - starting point of crawling
-   * whitelist - urls which should be crawled
+   * whitelist - URLs which should be crawled
-   * blacklist - urls which should not be crawled
+   * blacklist - URLs which should not be crawled
    * max_links - maximal amount of links that may be visited while crawling